 I am confident that with our close partnership with the National Healthcare Group and collaborations with NTU and Imperial College London in other disciplines, as well as partnering research institutes here and overseas, we can take LKCMedicine to the next level of excellence.

 As I continue my journey in the university, I would like to thank Professor James Best for his invaluable contributions to the School during his seven-year tenure.
 Prof Best's experience in academic medicine, his international connections, and his steady and selfless leadership have been instrumental to the success of our medical school.

-I cannot express enough gratitude to the former Chairman of NTU Board of Trustees (BOT) Mr Koh Boon Hwee, Chairman of LKCMedicine Governing Board Mr Lim Chuan Poh, Professor Sir Leszek Borysiewicz, and members of the School's search advisory committee for giving me this opportunity.
-I am looking forward to working with them and the new BOT Chair Ms Goh Swee Chen.
+I cannot express enough gratitude to former Chairman of NTU Board of Trustees Mr Koh Boon Hwee, Chairman of LKCMedicine Governing Board Mr Lim Chuan Poh, Professor Sir Leszek Borysiewicz, and members of (the School's search advisory) committee for giving me this opportunity.
+I am looking forward to working with them and the new BOT Chairman Ms Goh Swee Chen.

 Working in a historic building in the Novena Campus makes me even more excited to work with my deanery and colleagues in LKCMedicine.
 As an educator, I am always delighted to talk and listen to our students and alumni.
 I look forward to meeting them in the months and years to come.